auv.danawebvn.com

 General Studies Program

-General Studies will develop students' analytical abilities, rational thoughts, computational and communication skills, and social, cultural and global perspectives.
+General Studies will develop students' analytical abilities, computational and communication skills along with helping them gain social, cultural, and global perspectives.

 Our General Studies program is built on three pillars:

-• Developing students’ Core Skills, especially written and oral communication in English, information & computational, critical thinking and reasoning, and group and social collaboration.
+• Developing students’ Core Skills, especially written and oral communication in English, critical thinking and reasoning, and group and social collaboration.

-• Providing students with pathways to diverse knowledge, including broad-based knowledge of science and technology, social sciences, and arts and humanities.
+• Providing students with knowledge of science and technology, social sciences, arts, and humanities.

 • Providing opportunities for students to integrate their learning in multicultural, interdisciplinary, and community contexts.